CLI Workflow

 Readiness checks

 Run rstream doctor -o json after setup changes or when troubleshooting.
-It checks the selected config, context, token claims, hosted control-plane authentication, project resolution, engine address, DNS, TLS or QUIC transport, and live engine inventory.
+It checks the selected config, context, token claims, Control plane API authentication, project resolution, engine address, DNS, TLS or QUIC transport, and live engine inventory.
 The command is designed for agents and CI because it returns structured status without printing secrets.

 Token handling and operational safety